Boys JV Basketball

 Captain: Axel Andrews

 With such a young team, the wrestling team is looking to improve throughout the season.
 Returning senior wrestlers Axel Andrews and Sammy Esaleh are expected to be very competitive this season and defend their sectional titles.
 The team is at a slight disadvantage, as they don’t have any heavyweight class wrestlers, but is expected to make up for it in other classes.
 Overall, the team is expecting a great season while showing the competition what Sweet Home is all about.

 Boys Swimming Coach McCarthy did not return our request for comment.

-Olivia is in her junior year at Sweet Home High School.
+Olivia is in her senior year at Sweet Home High School.
 Her writing will focus primarily around sports in the Sweet Home community.